jean-pierreBoth/graphembed/README.md

  - The module *gkernel* is dedicated to graphs with discrete labels attached to nodes/edges.
 We use the *petgraph* crate for graph description.
     The algorithm is based on an extension of the hashing strategy used in the module *nodesketch*.
-    In the undirected case, this module also compute a global embedding vector for the whole graph.
+    In the undirected case, this module also computes a global embedding vector for the whole graph.